Pr3roxDLC/GTAV-to-Source/README.md

 Start the conversion by running the conversion.py script from cmd.
 The scipt will populate a temp folder to work with and then output all the models to ...\Game Path\props\test\

-Note, that at the moment, textures need to be converted by hand by using tools like VTFEdit or VMTEditor.